yma17/yma17.github.io/_pages/life.md

 ![Album collage](./../images/topsters2.png)

-I also enjoy good food, and whenever I travel to a new city or region, one of my first priorities is to see out food places.
+I also enjoy good food, and whenever I travel to a new city or region, one of my first priorities is to seek out food places.
 Here are some food highlights for me in 2022:

 ![Food collage](./../images/food_collage.png)